 In December 2020, the SEC sued Ripple Labs, claiming the company illegally sold XRP as unlicensed securities.
-This lawsuit has become a pivotal moment for the crypto industry, with billions at stake and significant implications for digital asset regulation.
+This lawsuit has become pivotal for the crypto industry, with billions at stake and significant implications for digital asset regulation.
 This guide will keep you updated on the key developments and the broader impact of the Ripple vs. SEC battle.

 KEY TAKEAWAYS